siyul-park/uniflow/ext/docs/assert_node.md

 ## Ports

 - **in**: Receives data to validate in the format [value, index]
-- **out**: When validation succeeds, passes the current frame and index to the next node in the format [value, index]
+- **out**: When validation succeeds, passes the current frame and payload with index to the next node in the format [value, index]

 ## Examples